jp0502/jp0502.github.io/README.md

+# READ-ME

-# This is my personal website for the purpose of presenting my data science projects.
+This is a website made for the purpose of presenting my data science projects.